Research projects

 Current doctoral projects

-The department's PhD students are engaged in many interesting doctoral projects which you will find presented on their pages below.
+The department's PhD students are engaged in many interesting doctoral projects, which are presented on their pages below.

 Carlo Nicoli Aldini